Why is Auto Insurance So Expensive in Texas?

 Many people think that Texas is one of the most expensive places in the country to get auto insurance.
-In fact, Texas isn’t even in the top ten nationwide for highest averages for car insurance.
+In fact, Texas isn’t even in the top ten nationwide for the highest averages for car insurance.

 Why does it seem so high?